tom-harke/ece-172/karnaugh-map.md

      ├──┼──┼──┼──┤
     1│ ⁴│1⁵│1⁷│1⁶│
      └──┴──┴──┴──┘

-  Find factors (n-dimensional blocks, with 2ⁿ cells):
+Find factors (maximal n-dimensional blocks, with 2ⁿ cells):

      A 0  0  1  1
     ╲B 0  1  1  0
     C┌──┬──┬──┬──┐